LegacyModdingMC/UniMixins/README.md

 # UniMixins

 UniMixins is a Mixin loader for Minecraft 1.7.10 designed for maximum compatibility.
-It aims to combine the features of as many mixin loaders as possible, and its modular nature makes it possible to use along other loaders if necessary.
+It aims to combine the features of as many mixin loaders as possible, and its modular nature makes it possible to use along other loaders if desired.

 ## Background

-Many Mixin loaders exist for 1.7.10, and each one provides a differing set of extra features referred to as *"extras"* on top of providing Mixin.
+Numerous Mixin loaders exist for 1.7.10, and each one provides a differing set of extra features we refer to as *"extras"* on top of providing Mixin.

-Since each of these packages is "glued together", different Mixin loaders cannot be used at the same time due to unavoidable feature overlap.
+Since each of these loaders is "glued together", different ones cannot be used at the same time due to unavoidable feature overlap.
 UniMixins breaks this tradition by offering each feature as a separate module (but a combined jar is still provided for convenience.)

 ## Comparison table